 After completing the risk assessment and examination scoping, examiners should use these procedures, in conjunction with the compliance management system review procedures, to conduct an education loan examination.
-These procedures include guidance for examination of all aspects of private education loans and for examination of servicing of legacy Family Federal Education Loan Program (FFELP) loans.
+These procedures include guidance for examination of all aspects of private education loans and examination of servicing practices in connection with all types of student loans.
 The examination procedures contain a series of modules, grouping similar requirements together.
+In many cases, the examination scope will focus on either origination or servicing.
 Depending on the scope, and in conjunction with the compliance management system and consumer complaint response review procedures, each examination will cover one or more of the following modules.
 Module 7 - Examination Conclusions and Wrap-up is a required module and must be completed.
 The modules include: